Lindawa40/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
-script 1- prints “Hello, World”, followed by a new line to the standard output script 2-displays a confused smiley script 3-Display the content of the /etc/passwd file script 4-displaying two files in the same window
+script 0- prints “Hello, World”, followed by a new line to the standard output script 1-displays a confused smiley script 2-Display the content of the /etc/passwd file script 3-displaying two files in the same window script 4-displaying last 10 lines of /etc/passwd